Existence of solutions for deterministic bilevel games under a general Bayesian approach: Existence of solutions for the Bayesian approach

+\begin{remark} It is worth to note that the probability distributions obtained in a mixed strategy describe how leaders randomize their decision process.
+Following the two-stage interpretation of bilevel games, they describe how the random decision vector $x$ is produced in a first stage.
+In contrast, the beliefs model how the reaction $y\in S(x)$ might be produced in a second stage, as a function of a decision $x$ that has been already produced. \end{remark}

-\subsection{Rectangular Continuity of set-valued maps}
+\subsection{Rectangular continuity of set-valued maps}

 Most common probability distributions used in applications are derived from the uniform distribution (through a continuous density with respect to the Lebesgue measure).
-In our context, this core distribution is given by the Neutral belief.
+In our context, this core distribution is given by the Neutral belief (recall Definition \ref{def:neutralbelief}).
 Thus, we want to find sufficient conditions on the reaction map $S$, such that at least the Neutral belief is weak continuous.
-These conditions should then guarantee that the centroid mapping $x\mapsto \centroid(S(x))$ is continuous, as the next lemma shows.
+We will motivate the conditions with a simple example that shows usual continuity is not enough, by analyzing the centroid of the map.
+In fact, the conditions should guarantee that the centroid mapping $x\mapsto \centroid(S(x))$ is continuous, as the next lemma shows.

 \begin{lemma} Let $Y$ be a nonempty closed subset of $\R^p$, and $S:X\tto Y$ be a continuous set-valued map with nonempty convex compact values.
 If the Neutral belief $\iota:X\to \mathscr{P}(Y)$ over $S$ is weak continuous, then the centroid map $x\mapsto \centroid({S(x)})$ is continuous. \end{lemma} \begin{proof} Fix $x\in X$.
 By definition, the centroid of $S(x)$ is given by the vector integral